 About the Fruit Mixture

 We use a mixture of prunes, currants, raisins, and glaced or maraschino cherries.
 I think most dried fruit would work well in this cake.
-One year we even tried dried figs, but we ended up chewing the seeds throughout the cake.
-Needless to say we omitted it the following year.
-My dad usually grinds the fruit for us, he prefers to use a traditional food mill even though there are faster ways.
-I use a ninja blender.
-It has the grinding power to get the fruits to a smooth paste texture and it gets it done quickly.
+One year, we even tried dried figs, but we ended up chewing the seeds throughout the cake.
+Needless to say, we omitted it the following year.
+My dad usually grinds the fruit for us; he prefers to use a traditional food mill even though there are faster ways.
+I use a Ninja brand blender.
+It has the grinding power to get the fruits to a smooth paste texture and gets it done quickly.

-We grind our fruits then soak with rum and wine.
+We grind our fruits, then soak them with rum and wine.
 An alternative method is to soak the fruits whole and grind when ready to bake the cake.
 Avid black cake makers will swear by soaking the fruits for at least a year, while 3-4 months is good enough for others.
-No method is wrong here; just different, and based on preference.
+No method is wrong here; just different and based on preference.

-If you did not soak fruits months ahead, you can also simmer the fruits in wine for about 20 minutes.
-Let it cool then macerate and combine with rum.
+If you do not soak fruits months ahead, you can also simmer the fruits in wine for about 20 minutes.
+Let it cool, then grind them in a food processor or high-powered blender and combine it with rum.

 Know Your Oven

-This is not a crumb type cake, it resembles more of a pudding so a high temperature is not needed to cook the cake.
+This is not a crumb-type fruit cake like this one; it resembles more of a pudding, so a high temperature is not needed to cook the cake.
 Some people bake this in a bain marie (water bath) to steam the cake.
 I have not tried this method, though.
-We've baked this cake anywhere between 275-300 degrees.
-My mom's oven heats very fast and can even overheat.
-Whenever I'm using her oven I have to reduce the temperature slightly because my baked goods seem to brown up faster than I'd like.
-I bake this cake at 275 in her oven for almost 2 hours, but if baking in my kitchen, it goes in at 300 for 90 minutes.
+We’ve baked this cake anywhere between 275-300 degrees.
+I’ve found after trial and error that at 300 degrees F, the cake browns faster, so 275 degrees F for 60-80 minutes bakes it slowly and evenly and is a more dependable temperature.

 Mom's old Guyanese cookbook, What's Cooking In Guyana.
 This book has seen better days, but a little cake splatter here and there gives it character.

 Make the coloring for the cake.
 This step can be very tricky.
 It is easy to burn the sugar to the point where it is bitter.
-I recommend practicing this step until you get it right or if you are not as comfortable, store-bought burnt sugar will work just fine.
-Let sugar cool before adding to cake.
+I recommend practicing this step until you get it right, or if you are not as comfortable, store-bought burnt sugar will work just fine.
+Let sugar cool before adding it to the cake.

-After creaming the butter and sugar, add eggs then fruit mixture.
-Once fruit is combined, add flour.
+After creaming the butter and sugar, add eggs and then the fruit mixture.
+Once the fruit is combined, add flour.
 The batter will lighten in color again after adding flour.

 I like to bake my cake in parchment paper.
 It works very well in keeping in the liquid when having to pour rum over the cake.

 As soon as the cake comes out of the oven, pour the cherry brandy + dark rum mixture on top.
-Brush to distribute.
+Brush to spread the alcohol mixture.

 How we like our black cake: